Number of Fatalities in Work Zones -1b

 Write Up:

-In the fourth quarter of 2025, there were four on-system work zone fatality crashes, resulting in four fatalities.
+In the first quarter of 2026, there were three on-system work zone fatal crashes, resulting in three fatalities.
 During the same reporting period, there were zero work zone fatality crashes on the local system.
-The following is a brief description of the fourth-quarter crashes:
+The following is a brief description of the first quarter crashes:

 Purpose of Measure: